-- Q: I made changes to my QIS.
-Do I need to submit a new QIS? - A: Issuers may continue with an existing QIS even if they make the following changes: - 1.
-Change QIS measures - 2.
+Q: I made changes to my QIS.
+Do I need to submit a new QIS?

+A: Issuers may continue with an existing QIS even if they make the following changes:

+- 1. Change QIS measures - 2.
 Change QIS activities - 3.
 Change QIS performance target (after meeting performance target) - 4.
 Update issuer information - 5.
 Update data sources - 6.
-Update payment models description - Q: When do I need to discontinue a current QIS and submit a new QIS? - A: Issuers should discontinue their current QIS and submit a new QIS in the following circumstances: - 1.
+Update payment models description - 7.
+Added QIS goal to accommodate new required measures for 2022 - Q: When do I need to discontinue a current QIS and submit a new QIS? - A: Issuers should discontinue their current QIS and submit a new QIS in the following circumstances: - 1.
 Change in QIS market-based incentive type - 2.
 Change in QIS topic area - 3.
-Change in QIS goals - 4.
-The QIS has resulted in negative outcomes or unintended consequences - Q: What if I am discontinuing a QIS and submitting a new QIS? - A: Issuers discontinuing a QIS should submit two QIS forms to the Exchange.
+Change in QIS goals (other than change 7 noted above) - 4.
+The QIS has resulted in negative outcomes or unintended consequences - Q: What if I am discontinuing a QIS and submitting a new QIS?

+A: Issuers discontinuing a QIS should submit two QIS forms to the Exchange.
 One form should be submitted to discontinue the current QIS and report on progress under that QIS.
 The issuer should mark "Discontinuing QIS" in Part B, Question 1 of this form.